-In the first post of this blog series we look at a definition of Enterprise Change Management (ECM).
-What it is, the unprecedented level of disruption that is increasingly driving the need for it in organizations and how the impact of digital transformation is providing a significant opportunity to build your Enterprise Change Management capability both quickly and cost effectively.
+In the first post of this blog series we looked at a definition of Enterprise Change Management (ECM), how the unprecedented level of disruption is increasingly driving the need for it in organisations and how the impact of digital transformation is providing a significant opportunity to build your Enterprise Change Management capability.
+Both quickly and cost-effectively.

 Organisations are under pressure to change, more than ever before

-To successfully introduce an Enterprise Change Management strategy, an organization needs a level of change management maturity, which requires a significant investment of time and effort.
+To successfully introduce an Enterprise Change Management strategy, an organisation needs a level of change management maturity, which requires a significant investment of time and effort.

 When working with clients we use our Change Management Maturity model with the four levels shown below to:

-- assess the organization’s current maturity level and our starting point
+- assess the organisation’s current maturity level and our starting point

 - determine the gap to being able to develop the level of ECM needed to support change demands

-- build a development roadmap and the most realistic timeframe for building enterprise agility into the organization.
+- build a development roadmap and the most realistic timeframe for building enterprise agility into the organisation.

 Each of the Change Management Maturity levels, beyond the purely technical at level 0, has its own standards that must be achieved to master that stage of maturity.

 We take a closer look at these in turn below:

 At this level, there is a strong focus on the technical aspects of projects.
 Project implementation contains little or no change management beyond basic change management communications and training.
-Any resistance to change is likely to be viewed as ‘anti-organization’.
+Any resistance to change is likely to be viewed as ‘anti-organisation’.
 Employee engagement is focused on communication and is seen as putting forward a rational case for change that people will understand and comply with.

 The key leadership mindsets observed at this level are: